oci-hpc/oci-hpc-runbook-StarCCM/Documentation/ResourceManager.md

 Create a new stack: <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/stack.png" height="20">

-Download the [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/raw/master/Terraform/starccm.zip) for STAR-CCM+
+Download the [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/raw/master/Terraform/starccm.zip) for STAR-CCM+ and upload it as a stack.

-Add you private key to the zip file

-Upload the ZIP file

 Choose the Name and Compartment